 Families weep as trial opens after deadly warehouse fire

-“They all died because there was no notice, time or exits,” Bates told the jury.
+“They died because they had no notice, no time and no exits,” Bates said.

 They both pleaded no contest to 36 counts of manslaughter last summer, but a judge scuttled the plea deal after victims’ families objected to the sentences as too lenient.
 Almena agreed to take responsibility in exchange for a nine-year sentence, and Harris agreed to a six-year term.